How to Choose Four-Wheeler Batteries

 - Heated grips or heated seats

-- LED bars and auxiliary lighting
+- LED light bars and extra lighting

 - Navigation / GPS